 View table here if you experience formatting issues.

-As you can see these stocks had an average of 16.9 hedge funds with bullish positions and the average amount invested in these stocks was $117 million.
-That figure was $155 million in PVG’s case.
-KAR Auction Services Inc (NYSE:KAR) is the most popular stock in this table.
-On the other hand Gevo, Inc. (NASDAQ:GEVO) is the least popular one with only 6 bullish hedge fund positions.
+As you can see these stocks had an average of 16.9 hedge funds with bullish positions and the average amount invested in these stocks was $396 million.
+That figure was $154 million in PVG’s case.
+GoPro Inc (NASDAQ:GPRO) is the most popular stock in this table.
+On the other hand Aurora Cannabis Inc. (NASDAQ:ACB) is the least popular one with only 9 bullish hedge fund positions.
 Pretium Resources Inc (NYSE:PVG) is not the most popular stock in this group but hedge fund interest is still above average.
-Our overall hedge fund sentiment score for PVG is 81.4.
+Our overall hedge fund sentiment score for PVG is 65.6.
 Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
-This is a slightly positive signal but we’d rather spend our time researching stocks that hedge funds are piling on.
 Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
-These stocks gained 23.8% in 2021 through July 16th and beat the market again by 7.7 percentage points.
-Unfortunately PVG wasn’t nearly as popular as these 5 stocks and hedge funds that were betting on PVG were disappointed as the stock returned -11.1% since the end of March (through 7/16) and underperformed the market.
-If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 5 most popular stocks among hedge funds as many of these stocks already outperformed the market since 2019.
+These stocks gained 24% in 2021 through October 22nd and still beat the market by 1.6 percentage points.
+Hedge funds were also right about betting on PVG as the stock returned 18.3% since the end of Q2 (through 10/22) and outperformed the market.
+Hedge funds were rewarded for their relative bullishness.

 Follow Penn Virginia Gp Holdings L.p.
 (NYSE:PVG)